frontendweb3/blogpost/README.md

    yarn dev
    ```

-   Now you should be able to see the project running at localhost:8080.
+   Now you should be able to see the project running at localhost:8080 in your browser.

 4. Open `public/index.html` in your editor and start experimenting!